zaynkorai/gemini-fullstack-gograph-quickstart/README.md

 # Gemini Fullstack GoGraph Quickstart

+📝 Note:
+⚠️ We're currently limited by the fact that langgraph-sdk only supports Python and Node.js.
+🚫 This means features/endpoints like /threads and /run/streams are not available in Go.
+🛠️ As a result, we need to implement the langgraph-sdk functionality in Golang from scratch.
+Once this is done, the project will start working.

 This project demonstrates a fullstack application using a React frontend and a GoGraph-powered backend agent.
 The agent is designed to perform comprehensive research on a user's query by dynamically generating search terms, querying the web using Google Search, reflecting on the results to identify knowledge gaps, and iteratively refining its search until it can provide a well-supported answer with citations.
 This application serves as an example of building research-augmented conversational AI using GoGraph and Google's Gemini models.

 ![Gemini Fullstack GoGraph](./app.png)